JakubAaa/Solvro---backend---shop-cart/README.md

 ## Overview

-Welcome to the Shopping Cart Server-side App project!
+Welcome to the Shopping Cart Server-side project!
 This application is designed to manage a user's shopping cart with various features to enhance their shopping experience.
 Users can effortlessly add products to their cart, remove items as needed, and view their cart's contents, making shopping efficient and user-friendly.